socketry/falcon/guides/rails-integration/readme.md

 Rails 7.1 introduced the ability to change its internal isolation level from threads (default) to fibers.
 When you use `falcon` with Rails, it will automatically set the isolation level to fibers to improve performance.

 Beware that this change may increase the utilization of shared resources such as Active Record's connection pool, since you'll likely be running many more fibers than threads.
-In the future, Rails is likely to improve connection pool handling so this shouldn't be an issue in practice.
+In the future, Rails is likely to adjust connection pool handling so this shouldn't be an issue in practice.

-To mitigate this issue in the meantime, you can wrap Active Record calls in a `with_connection` block so they're released at the end of the block, as opposed to waiting for the Rails server to finish returning the response:
+To mitigate the issue in the meantime, you can wrap Active Record calls in a `with_connection` block so they're released at the end of the block, as opposed to the default behavior where Rails keeps the connection checked out until its finished returning the response:

 ~~~ ruby
 ActiveRecord::Base.connection_pool.with_connection do